morcen/redo/README.md

 ## 💖 Support the Project

-If you find re:do useful, consider supporting its development:
+If you find Re:do useful, consider supporting its development:

 ### 💰 Donations
 - **GitHub Sponsors**: [Sponsor this project](https://github.com/sponsors/morcen)